varigence/docs/bimlflex/reference-documentation/UseBimlCatalog.md

 # Use BimlCatalog

-Should BimlFlex use the BimlCatalog database for logging, auditing and config variables.

-Disabling this also disable all dependent functionality
+Determines whether BimlFlex uses the BimlCatalog database for logging, auditing and configuration variables.
+Disabling this also disable all dependent functionality.

 Notes:
 * This setting is part of the `Core` settings category.